4 Days Best Private Beijing Tour

 Collapse All

-Day 2 Visit Tiananmen Square, Forbidden City, Yonghe Temple & Temple of Heaven
+Day 2 Visit Tiananmen Square, Forbidden City, Lama Temple & Temple of Heaven

-30 minutes after strolling on the square, you will walk for a few minutes across the Chang'an Avenue and come to the world-famous Forbidden City, or the Palace Museum, the world’s largest and best-preserved wooden architectural complex, once home to 24 emperors of the Ming and Qing dynasties (1368 – 1911 AD).
-People were denied entry in ancient times, hence the name “Forbidden City”.
-Follow your guide and try to immerse yourself in this 13.8-times-bigger-than-White-House imperial palace complex.
-Set foot on broad courtyards, climb steps to visit a myriad of sublime palaces with sunlit golden tiles and red walls, feel the “forbidden” air enclosed by 10-meters-high walls and 52-meters-wide moat, breathe the air that once belonged only to supreme powers of ancient China, and appreciate countless precious historical relics that survived the vicissitudes of history… Definitely, this 2-to-3-hour visit will get you a glimpse into the luxury of China’s ancient imperial culture.
+Follow the direction of towering ornamental columns on both sides of the Tiananmen Tower, which once served as a reminder and exhortation to emperors, head towards the world-famous Forbidden City, aka Palace Museum, the world’s largest and best-preserved wooden royal palace complex, once home to 24 emperors from 1368 to 1911 AD.
+Ordinary people were denied entry in ancient times, hence the name “Forbidden City”.
+Follow your guide to set foot on the broad courtyards, visit a myriad of sublime palaces with golden tiles and red walls, breathe the air that once belonged only to supreme powers, and appreciate countless precious historical relics that survived the vicissitudes of history.
+When reaching the Hall of Mental Cultivation, both the office and bedchamber of the emperor, delve into how he turned over a nameplate on the tray presented by the eunuchs to select a minister to discuss state affairs after breakfast, and a concubine for the night after dinner.
+This 2-to-3-hour visit will definitely get you a glimpse into China’s ancient imperial culture.

-In the afternoon, we will head to visit the Yonghe Temple, the largest Tibetan Buddhist monastery in Beijing that has been preserved intact for 300 years.
-Built to show the Qing emperor’s respect for Tibetan Buddhism, you’ll be amazed how Han, Manchu, Mongolian and Tibetan architecture combined into one unique design.
-Amid fragrance of sandalwood and the solemnity felt everywhere from Buddhist statues to prayer flags, you can still find your inner peace in the temple despite the huge number of tourists every day.
+In the afternoon, proceed to visit the Lama Temple, aka Yonghe Lamasery, the largest Tibetan Buddhist monastery in Beijing that has been preserved intact for 300 years.
+Amid the fragrance of sandalwood and the solemnity felt everywhere from Buddhist statues to prayer flags, you’ll find your inner peace here.
+Also, pray for a smooth career, academic success, a happy marriage, or good health in dedicated halls, like many other Chinese visitors, as making wishes here is considered very efficacious.

 Meals: Western buffet breakfast